Mario Visintini: East Africa

 In April 1940, Visintini, was transferred to 412ª Squadriglia.
 This unit had, in its ranks, a good number of ex-4° Stormo (the Royal Italian Air Force's elite unit) pilots and - after only one year of operations - produced five aces.

-On 12 June, two days after Italy entered World War II, flying from Gura, he claimed a Vickers Wellesley bomber K7747 of No. 223 Squadron RAF (F/O Ross a Cpl.
-Stevenson, plane returned but crashed when landing).
+On 12 June, two days after Italy entered World War II, flying from Gura, he claimed a Vickers Wellesley bomber K7747 of No. 223 Squadron RAF (crewed by F/O Ross & Cpl.
+Stevenson, the plane returned but crashed when landing).
 It was the first of his 16 air victories during the conflict, in Eastern Africa Two days later, on 14 June 1940, he intercepted a pair of Vickers Wellesleys from No. 14 Squadron RAF, en route to bomb Massawa.
 Visintini shot down aircraft K7743, flown by Pilot Officer Reginald Patrick Blenner Plunkett.
 Plunkett fell in the Red Sea and was never found despite a search mission undertaken.
 During a reconnaissance flight over Dekemhare (Italianized as Decamerè), on 3 July 1940 (according to other authors, on 4 July), Visintini shot down another Wellesley (L2652), from No. 14 Squadron, flown by 26-year-old Flying Officer Samuel Gustav Soderholm (RAF No. 40194), who was killed in the crash.